packagist/private-packagist-docs/docs/self-hosted/troubleshooting.md

 leave your current installation in tact but rewrite the main config files and therefore update the host IP and the NO_PROXY environment.

-#### Reset replicated console authentication
+#### Reset Replicated Management Console authentication

-If you have problems logging into the replicated console then you can reset authentication (LDAP or password) on the host system by running
+If you cannot log into the Replicated Management Console anymore, then you can reset LDAP and password authentication on the host system by running the following command:

 ```
 replicatedctl console-auth reset